Yasmine Bleeth: Later career

 Bleeth accepted a starring role in the short-lived series Titans in 2000.
 Aaron Spelling was so eager to cast Bleeth in the role of a vixen on Titans that his company convinced CBS to grant her an early release from her Nash Bridges contract.
 In an interview with Dennis Hensley, she said she delighted in her over-the-top depiction of a crazed beauty queen in the 1997 TV film Crowned and Dangerous.
 She said, "I keep my crown from that film on my desk in a little Lucite box.
 My little brother tried it on once, and I screamed at him, 'Take it off!
 Take it off!'
 I get a little nasty about my crown."

-She is mentioned in popular TV series Friends multiple times, especially by Chandler and Joey.
+She is mentioned in popular TV series Friends multiple times, especially by Chandler Bing and Joey Tribbiani.
+She appears in the popular TV series The Simpsons in the episode "Treehouse of Horror X".

 Following her first effort in a drug rehabilitation clinic in late 2000 (see below), Bleeth only shot one more performance, the 2003 television film Baywatch: Hawaiian Wedding.

 Bleeth eventually made her comeback after a lengthy hiatus with a 2021 indie comedy Whack the Don.